 How does it work?

-If you are a new undergraduate student at the University in 2020, you will be matched with a peer mentor from the same faculty before Orientation, as well as a group of your first year peers.
-You will receive an invitation to download the my.uniLife app, information about your peer mentor and group and details on where you will first meet once you accept your offer.
+If you are a new undergraduate student starting at the University in 2020, you will be matched with a peer mentor from the same course, as well as a group of your first-year peers.
+You will receive an invitation to download the my.uniLife app, information about your peer mentor and group and details about your first session once you accept your offer.

 What will I get out of the program?

 With our recent transition to online and remote learning, the program is ideal for encouraging social connectivity and promoting a sense of belonging within the University community.

 Having a peer mentor and group will help you get the most out of your first year as you will: